sagemath/trac_to_gh/Issue 506.md

 # Issue 506: add %timeit support to the notebook

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/506

 Original creator: was